 Over the past few years Nintendo’s online shop has developed a bit of a reputation.
-WiiWare once was looked at as a platform for indie developers and small studios to showcase their work.
-However, in reality, it’s something more akin to a dumping ground for sloppy, poorly made games that no-one really wants.
+WiiWare was once looked at as a platform for indie developers and small studios to showcase their work.
+In reality, however, it’s something more akin to a dumping ground for sloppy, poorly made games that no-one really wants.

 Despite that negative distinction, the service has accumulated a number of outstanding titles that clearly stand apart from cashgrabs and shovelware.
 Unfortunately for Wii owners searching for the next diamond in the rough, Zombii Attack just isn’t one of them.